Images

 We could see the e-C3 Aircross being an ideal family second car - and in that role, its relatively restricted EV driving range might not matter much.
 The appeal of the electric version of this car would certainly be extended though, if Citroen could offer it with the third row seating option that's available with the combustion versions.

 Those two caveats aside, there's lots to like here.
 Not just the relative affordability of the price also the stylishness and customisability of the packaging.
 Which you might feel gives this Citroen an advantage over its Vauxhall Frontera Electric Stellantis clone.
+A slim advantage perhaps, but in this class, that's the kind of thing that makes all the difference.

 + More